-AvaTrade is an online broker which was founded in 2006 and offers Forex, CFDs, Spread Betting and Social Trading and is a global broker with offices all around the globe.
+AvaTrade is an online broker that was founded in 2006 and offers Forex, CFDs, Spread Betting, and Social Trading and is a global broker with offices all around the globe.

-For those who are looking to start out with AvaTrade will need a minimum deposit of $250 and a demo account is available for those who want to get acquaint with the popular MT4 forex trading platform.
-AvaTrade also offer mobile apps for Android and iOS.
+Those who are looking to start out with AvaTrade will need a minimum deposit of $250 and a demo account is available for those who want to get acquainted with the popular MT4 forex trading platform.
+AvaTrade also offers mobile apps for Android and iOS.

 AvaTrade is perfect for various levels of traders including beginners and all traders can trade a wide variety of instruments and currency pairs.
 Read the full review here